Sapphire Mountains / Michael Schweppe

 The highest peak in the range is Kent Peak, which reaches an elevation of 8,999 feet above sea level.

-The Sapphire Mountains are known for their scenic beauty, seasonal wildflowers, and plentiful recreational opportunities.
+The Sapphires are known for their scenic beauty, seasonal wildflowers, and plentiful recreational opportunities.

 They are also known for producing some of the finest Sapphire gemstones in the world.